ootbingo/oot-bingo-generator/doc/GENERATOR.md

 ### Time per difficulty

 Now, to know what goals can go in what squares, we need to convert the difficulty of each square to an actual time in minutes.
-That is done by multiplying with the `timePerDifficulty` constant.
+That is accomplished by multiplying by the `timePerDifficulty` constant.
 All constants that the generator uses are defined in [definitions.ts](/src/definitions.ts).
 There are profiles with different constants for each type of bingo card.
 In [types/profiles.ts](/src/types/profiles.ts) you can find a short explanation on each parameter.

 ### Desired time